alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 ```
 Here, *height* and *width* represent the height and width of the canvas to be made respectively. *figsize_unit* is for saving the unit for measurement which are pixel, centimeter or inch (default is cm).
 Now, the Figure class inherits the Base class which initializes the origin for the figure in Rubyplot Coordinates which is set to 0,0.
-After this default values are given to the required variables which include *width* and *height* set at 40 cm, spacing variables are for the margin for the figure (in pixels), *nrows* and *ncols* are the number of rows and coloumns in which each (row, coloumn) represents a subplot, *subplots* variable is an 2-D array for storing subplots(which are axes objects), *title* is the title of the figure.
+After this default values are given to the required variables which include *width* and *height* set at 40 cm, spacing variables are for the margin for the figure (in pixels), *nrows* and *ncols* are the number of rows and columns in which each (row, column) represents a subplot, *subplots* variable is a 2-D array for storing subplots(which are axes objects), *title* is the title of the figure.
 Now, the function **set_rubyplot_artist_coords!** is called:
 ```ruby
 def set_rubyplot_artist_coords!
   @max_x = 100.0